+The ride experiences are of two extremes here.
+The first, "Na'vi River Journey" is a soothing, quite beautiful boat ride through caverns filled with bioluminescent flora and fauna.
 The second, "Avatar: Flight of Passage," finds visitors mounting a Pandora banshee, or dragon, by way of avatar assignment — a fun pre-ride prep that ties into the movie.
 The ride itself is a thrilling VR experience that frankly, blew us away.
 After mounting a chair/banshee and donning VR goggles, riders bob, weave, plummet and soar through the gorgeous, idyllic land of Pandora, with added mist and wind effects completing the mind trick.

 Yes, Universal Studios Florida and its sister park, Islands of Adventure, are home to The Wizarding World of Harry Potter, and no, they are not new.
 (The impressive Hogsmeade portion debuted at Islands in 2010, while the completely magical and mind-blowing Diagon Alley section at Universal Studios opened in 2014.
 The attractions are short ride on the Hogwarts Express away, with even the train ride itself being a transporting experience in more ways than one.
 (You can walk between them, but many people wait in line—sometimes for a quite a while—to hop the train.)